Krystal LaPorte

-Krystal LaPorte is an American voice actress and lawyer, best known for her voicework on anime dubs for Sentai Filmworks and Funimation.
+Krystal LaPorte is an American voice actress and lawyer, best known for her work on English dubs of Japanese anime series.

 Early life and career

 LaPorte was raised in a suburb of Chicago, where from a young age she was active in local theater; and became interested in poetry and music.
 She intended to take a theater program with the aim of a career as an opera singer, instead taking the path to become an attorney.
 She graduated with a Bachelor of Science in Philosophy, Political Science and Psychology from the University of Illinois Urbana-Champaign, and went on to study at the University of Houston Law Center.
 During her three years in law school, she pursued a voice acting career, after studying acting theory and improv in her free time during her Bachelor's program.
 Since passing the bar, LaPorte primarily works as a criminal defense attorney, with voice acting sessions occupying her evenings.